uboslinux/ubos-docs/sphinx/users/faq.rst

   (This configures the ssh daemon to listen to a different port.)
 * Create new file ``/etc/ubos/open-ports.d/ssh`` and enter a single line with content ``<PPP>/tcp`` where ``<PPP>`` is the port number you picked.
 Save.
-(This tells UBOS to open up the port in the firewall.)
+(This tells UBOS which extra port to open in the firewall.)
 * Execute ``sudo ubos-admin setnetconfig client``.
 Substitute the name of your net config for ``client`` if you are not using ``client``.
 (This will reconfigure the firewall.)
 * Execute ``sudo systemctl restart sshd.service``.
 (This will restart the ssh daemon.)